 - All volunteers will be expected to fundraise for the clinic in which they are participating – raising a minimum of $300 using whatever modality they choose.
 ViDAS will assist this effort through providing access to an organized crowdfunding platform.

-Please click our “Download Application” button below to fill out our volunteer application form and the submit to the email address listed at the bottom of the application form.
+Please click our “Download Application” button below to fill out our volunteer application form and submit it to [email protected].
 We will contact you and answer any other questions you might have once we receive this form.
 If you are unable to access the volunteer form for any reason please feel free to contact our Volunteer Coordinator at [email protected].

 ViDAS has a new volunteer policy!
 Due to the high number of applicants and in order to make sure that everyone has an equal chance of volunteering with us, we are asking that you apply for a specific trip.
 You must reapply with us for every trip that you would like to participate in, as a new waiting list will be started for each trip.
 If you have applied before, you do not need to fill out the entire application again, just your contact information and how many times you have applied.

-Are you living in Puerto Rico and would like to volunteer at our clinic as a non-medical volunteer?
+Are you living in Puerto Rico and interested in volunteering at our clinic as a non-medical volunteer?
 We would love your help on-site at the clinic, or you can help in some other way!
 We are often in need of things that only local people can supply!

 - Help with advertising in the weeks before the clinic